 - Off-Season Visits to New York’s Newest Naturalistic Parks and Gardens by Harry Wade:: “In the garden, winter’s…

 Today I’m pleased to have the opportunity to share Architect Kaveh Samiei’s design for The Center for Ecological Learnings in Tehran.
 Following is a description of Kaveh’s design and drawings which he graciously provided.
 Thank you to Kaveh for sharing this wonderful project.
 Follow his writings on The Nature of Cities blog where he recently wrote the wonderful and detailed post, Architecture and Urban Ecosystems: From Segregation to Integration.

-As the 2011 Integrated Habitats Design Competition is getting launched, I’m looking at the winning entries from the 2010 competition in a series of posts.
 Edge Hill Halls was the overall winner of the 2010 Integrated Habitats Design Competition.
 Designed by Maria-Cristina Banceanu, the site is a brownfield which previously accommodated a rail depot, the Edge Hill railway station, located in Liverpool.
 The design transforms this former rail depot into student housing for over 500 students complete with a greenhouse, underground parking, tennis courts, recreation area and a medical clinic.
-The former depot building is turned into the green house by enclosing the building which …continue reading
+The former depot building is turned into the green house by enclosing the building which will feed the students.